Mary Tudor, Queen of France: Appearance and personality

 Upon her arrival in France, Mary was described as being "handsome and well favoured, were not her eyes and eyebrows too light; she is slight, rather than defective from corpulence, and conducts herself with so much grace, and has such good manners, that for her age of 18 years—and she does not look more—she is a paradise."

 Contemporaries lauded her beauty, including her husband, Louis XII, who described her as a "nymph from heaven".
 She regularly took part in masques at her brother's court, and enjoyed "hearing singing, instrumental music, and dancing".

 Mary was described as "very lively", with one nobleman noting "[she] is never still."
 She was also said to be cheerful and affable; this is shown when, upon meeting her future husband Louis for the first time, she blew him a kiss in greeting.

-Family
+Issue

 Mary and Charles had four children, two daughters and two sons: